PredictionBrief · Macro Intelligence

 Every row moved in the same direction: hawkish.
 That is not five independent shifts.
 It is one macro regime change, driven by the oil shock and the inflation re-acceleration it triggered, propagating through every Fed-adjacent market simultaneously.
 The dot plot on Wednesday either confirms that regime or pushes back against it.

-What to Watch Wednesday
+What to Watch Wednesday · Pre-Meeting

 Everything that matters on Wednesday happens outside the rate line.
 Three things to watch.